1107-adishjain/zerocall-eBPF/README.md

 ### 10. Simulating a Container Escape Attack
 To verify the zero-trust architecture, we simulate an attacker attempting to break out of a container.
 A common escape vector involves utilizing the clone system call with specific namespace flags (CLONE_NEWNET and CLONE_NEWPID).

-Open a second terminal window, SSH into the Vagrant VM, and create exploit.c:
+Open a second terminal window, SSH into the Vagrant VM, and create the exploit payload.
+(The full C source code for this payload is available in the exploit.c file in the code repository).

 ### 11. Monitor Kernel Telemetry (Trace Pipe)
 To prove the eBPF program is inspecting registers in real-time, open a third terminal window, SSH into the VM, and listen to the kernel's raw trace output.
 This will capture our bpf_printk statements.